Epcot® Dining

 Your experience starts at check-in when you are given a boarding pass to the Space Elevator.
 Then begin your journey in a “stellar-vator”, transporting you 220 miles up over Epcot to the Centauri Space Station.
 Certainly a highlight of the experience, and after your meal, you get to return in the opposite direction.
 Prepare to be wowed as you enter the main dining room surrounded by the panorama of space.
 Keep an eye open for all kinds of things passing by during your meal, such as astronauts, meteoroids, and space ships in action.

 Now on to the food.
 It’s a prix fixe meal at both lunch and dinner, with lunch being a bit less expensive with two courses instead of three (minus the dessert course at lunch).
 Space Lift-Offs (appetizers) include the favorite Blue Moon Cauliflower, tempura fried cauliflower with a housemade hot sauce dotted with blue cheese; it’s delicious and probably my favorite, but you can only eat so much of this vibrant dish, and I would love to see more blue cheese added.
 Another excellent choice is the Neptune Tartare of fresh yellowfin tuna topped with an avocado layer, surrounded by a yuzu ginger miso and soy sauce accompanied with sesame crackers.
-The Starry Calamari was disappointingly tough, the best part being the remoulade sauce and fried cherry peppers accompaniments.
+The Starry Calamari is disappointingly tough, the best part being the remoulade sauce and fried cherry peppers accompaniments.

 The Star Course (entrée) has so many good choices it is a tough call.
 Lobster with mornay sauce is brought to the table on a sizzling cast-iron platter, and then melted garlic butter poured over the dish at the table—too bad the lobster was almost cold, especially when it comes with a $20 surcharge.
 Duck lovers will go bonkers over the X2 Duck with both roasted and confit duck, an unusual butternut squash flan served cold, and crispy brussels sprouts, with a juicy orange glaze to compliment the dish.
-Finally, the Slow Rotation Short Rib is perhaps the richest choice with a fall-apart braised short rib sitting atop somewhat disappointing creamy cheddar grits, sprinkled with crispy bacon and a nice au jus.
+Finally, the Slow Rotation Zero-G Short Rib is perhaps the richest choice with a fall-apart braised short rib sitting atop somewhat disappointing creamy cheddar grits, sprinkled with crispy bacon and a nice au jus.

 Cara’s Tip: Don’t’ worry if you don’t get a window seat.
 Views are great from almost every seat, and believe it or not, a window seat might even be too close.